-For clarity, as far as I am aware, Mr L has not yet retired, and has no plans to do so at present.
-So, compensation should be based on his normal retirement age(s) as provided for in the Armed Forces Pension Scheme and following the usual assumptions in the FCA's guidance
+For clarity, Mr R has not yet retired, and has said that he has no plans to do so at present.
+So, compensation should be based on his normal retirement age as provided for in the Armed Forces Pension Scheme and following the usual assumptions in the FCA's guidance

 This calculation should be carried out using the most recent financial assumptions in line with DISP App 4.
-In accordance with the regulator's expectations, this should be undertaken or submitted to an appropriate provider promptly following receipt of notification of Mr L's acceptance of this final decision.
+In accordance with the regulator's expectations, this should be undertaken or submitted to an appropriate provider promptly following receipt of notification of Mr R's acceptance of this final decision.